noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 ### type directed programming

+- pattern of code combining parameterized types and implicits.
+  - defined a parameterized type SomeType[A], e.g. a Trait, or i.e. a Type Class
+  - implicit instances of SomeType for concrete types A, e.g. a companion object
+  - implicit parameters of type SomeType[A], e.g. a definition with context params
 - contextual abstractions: When there is exactly one "obvious" value for a type, the compiler can find this value and provide it to you.
   - the efficiency gained is that you dont have to explicitly use the provide a value whenever type A is used, the compiler will do it for you
   - the scala compiler is able to do the opposite: infer VALUES from TYPES